Molluscum Contagiosum | Essential Facts for a Solid Understanding

 FACT: Transmission Occurs via Skin-to-Skin Contact and Contact With Infected Objects

-Generally, the transmission of this contagious virus occurs from skin-to-skin contact, such as sexual activity, prolonged hugs or grazing against the skin of a person who has an active infection.
+Generally, the transmission of this contagious virus occurs from skin-to-skin contacts, such as sexual activity, prolonged hugs, or grazing against the skin of a person who has an active infection.
 Although, person-to-person contact is not the only way this virus is passed along.
 The virus may spread by spreading to inanimate objects, such as bedding, towels, toys, and clothing.
 Because of this, it's imperative to never share objects with a person with an active infection.

 FACT: The Size of MCV Growths Measure 2 to 5 Millimeters in Healthy Individuals

 In healthy individuals, the average size of a Molluscum Contagiosum lesion measures between 2 and 5 millimeters.
-Lesions are generally grouped in collections along the face, neck, arms, abdomen and inner thighs; however, MCV may infect almost every part of your body, except for the palms of hands or soles of feet.
+Lesions are generally grouped in collections along the face, neck, arms, abdomen, and inner thighs; however, MCV may infect almost every part of your body, except for the palms of hands or soles of feet.
 Growths are generally flesh-colored and feature a small dimple in its center.

 FACT: You Can Spread MCV to Other Parts of Your Body